snakeleon/YouCompleteMe-x64/README.md

 ```

 This means that Vim is trying to load a `libclang.so` that is too old.
 You need
-at least a 3.2 libclang.
-Some distros ship with a system `libclang.so` that
-identifies itself as 3.2 but is not; it was cut from the upstream sources before
-the official 3.2 release and some API changes (like the addition of the
-CompileCommands API) were added after their cut.

-So just go through the installation guide and make sure you are using a correct
+at least a 3.8 libclang.
+Just go through the installation guide and make sure
-`libclang.so`.
-I recommend downloading prebuilt binaries from llvm.org.
+you are using a correct `libclang.so`.
+We recommend downloading prebuilt
+binaries from llvm.org.

+### I get `Fatal Python error: PyThreadState_Get: no current thread` on startup

+This is caused by linking a static version of `libpython` into ycmd's
+`ycm_core.so`.
+This leads to multiple copies of the python interpreter loaded
+when `python` loads `ycmd_core.so` and this messes up python's global state.
+The details aren't important.

+The solution is that the version of Python linked and run against must be built
+with either `--enable-shared` or `--enable-framework` (on OS X).
+This is achieved as follows (NOTE: for Mac, replace `--enable-shared`
+with `--enable-framework`):

+- When building python from source: `./configure --enable-shared {options}`
+- When building python from pyenv:
+  `PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install {version}`

+### `install.py` says python must be compiled with `--enable-framework`.
+Wat?

+See the previous answer for how to ensure your python is built to support
+dynamic modules.

 ### YCM does not read identifiers from my tags files